binnisays/binnisays.github.io/_posts/2018-07-29-iastransfer.md

 ---

-Calcutta: The state government on Monday transferred seven senior IAS officers, a move considered to be the last major change in the bureaucracy before the 2019 Lok Sabha polls.
+Calcutta The state government on Monday transferred seven senior IAS officers, a move considered to be the last major change in the bureaucracy before the 2019 Lok Sabha polls.

 Rajiva Sinha, a 1986 batch IAS officer who was secretary in charge of the micro, small and medium enterprises department, has been transferred to the health department.
 Transport secretary Alapan Bandyopadhyay, a 1987 batch officer, replaces Sinha.